 Dr. Levesque’s compositions and arrangements are available through Art of Sound Music (www.artofsoundmusic.com).

-Dr. Carmen A. Mateiescu is Adjunct Assistant Professor in the Department of Composition, Theory, and Music History at the Westminster Choir College of Rider University (since 2000); faculty and head of the Theory Department at Westminster Conservatory of Music (since 1988); composition competition coordinator on the NJMTA’s Board of Directors (since 2008).
+Dr. Carmen A. Mateiescu is Adjunct Assistant Professor in the Department of Composition, Theory, and Music History at the Westminster Choir College of Rider University (since 2000); faculty at Westminster Conservatory of Music (since 1988); composition competition coordinator on the NJMTA’s Board of Directors (since 2008).
 Dr. Mateiescu was on the faculty of the Mason Gross School of the Arts, Rutgers University (1997-2005).
 She received degrees from the University of Music in Bucharest, Romania (BM in Piano Pedagogy and MM in Composition and Theory) and Rutgers, The State University of New Jersey (Ph.D. in Composition and Theory).
 Her teachers include Gerald Chenoweth, Nicolas Roussakis, Robert Moevs (Rutgers) and Stefan Niculescu, Speranta Radulescu (Bucharest).

 Dr. Mateiescu conducted extensive research in the traditional music of Romania, where she was a recipient of the “Constantin Brailoiu Grant for Ethnomusicological Research.”
 She authored articles on ethnomusicology issues, LPs and CDs with Romanian traditional music, theory and musicianship textbooks for children, and a “bridge” course in the theory of western art music for musicians educated in non-European traditions.